Immigration Law: Comprehensive Guide to Navigating U.S. Policies

 Understanding priority dates is crucial in the family-based immigration process.
 These dates show when a visa becomes available.
 They depend on your relative's category within the family preference system.

-Each month, the U.S. government publishes a Visa Bulletin.
+The U.S. government publishes a Visa Bulletin each month.
 It lists priority dates for each category.
-If your date matches or passes the listed one, you can proceed with your application.
+You can proceed with your application if your date matches or exceeds the one listed.

 Sponsoring Relatives